TidiaTDA/artbooknextwaifued/README.md

 Availability of suitable  official artwork, iconicity, personal taste, priority to first party characters.

--Why  is  system  uncustomized?
+-What's with the uncustomized systems?

-Wasn't a priority/couldn't  think of a good character/couldn't  find  official art of them.
+Weren't a priority/couldn't  think of a good character/couldn't  find  official art of them.
 I am  not  against  adding more in the feature so you can request  but I make no promises.

 ## Version History